A Clan tradition that transcends generations. The craft of Knitters at the heart of Irish History.

 - Basket Stitch

 The basket stitch represents the fisherman’s basket, a hope for a plentiful catch, using its unique layering technique to create the illusion of weaving.
-The Basket Stitch is more popular in blankets, hats and scarves.
+The Basket Stitch is more popular in blankets, men caps, and scarves.
 Often associated with the Collins and Mulligan clans.

 - Trinity Stitch